Let Go of Mental Clutter & Create Inner Calm

 You’ve created a flexible routine that actually fits your life.

-But here’s the truth: none of it works if your mind is still spinning.
+None of it works if your mind is still spinning.

 I know this because I’ve lived it.